Tahazouggari/Parachute/README.md

 2. Users can customize the number of sectors and tracks in the parachute:
    - Choose from preset sector counts (multiples of 7 in standard mode, multiples of 10 in Mode 10)
    - Select track count from presets ranging from 3 to 10
-3. Users can customize the colors:
+3. Users can customize the colors and background:
-   - Background color
+   - Background color or custom background image
    - Color for bits 1 (parachute segments)
    - Color for bits 0 (sector segments)
    - Enable random color mode for bits 1